 As it is a pole hedge trimmer, expect the blade to be a bit shorter than regular trimmers.
 Otherwise, you’ll have a tough time controlling it.
 However, the 18-inch blade on this model is made of hardened rust-resistant steel that cuts efficiently and lasts long.

 However, this model is a little bit on the heavier side; thus, it’ll cause a little fatigue on extended sessions, especially if you’re cutting overhead branches.
 The safety strap is also not so useful when you use the trimer in an overhead position.

-The Sun Joe SJH901E is a heavy-duty corded hedge trimmer does what is supposed to do as a pole hedge trimmer, which is to reach a lot.
+The Sun Joe SJH901E is a heavy-duty corded hedge trimmer that does what is supposed to do as a pole hedge trimmer, which is to reach a lot.
 And it does reach a lot – 13ft.
-The pivoting head sets on a range of angle for the optimum cutting position.
+The pivoting headsets on a range of angles for the optimum cutting position.
 With minor drawbacks, this tool is an excellent value for money.